Can Depression Cause Eating Disorders? Link Between Eating Disorders & Depression

 Can depression cause extreme weight loss?

 Depression has the potential to cause a person to lose pleasure in food or motivation to eat.
 In some cases, this can lead to extreme weight loss.
 Depression can also make a person more vulnerable to eating disorders that can affect the brain and body and cause dangerous weight loss.
 That’s why encouraging affected loved ones to seek treatment if they show signs of depression or an eating disorder can be paramount.
-Healthcare providers usually treat depression and eating disorders with therapy and a course of medication, and medical care may also be required.
+Healthcare providers usually treat depression and eating disorders with therapy, a course of medication, and guidance on a patient’s path toward recovery.
+Medical care may also be required.
+In the field of psychiatry, there’s a wide variety of ongoing research being conducted to learn more about potential treatments for depression, eating disorders, and other health concerns like anxiety, trauma, and more.

 How do I know if I'm depressed?

-According to the National Institute of Mental Health, some commons signs of depression include:
+According to the National Institute of Mental Health, some common signs of depression include:

 - Low mood